apache/parquet-site/content/en/blog/features/alp_encoding.md

 While very performant, not all floating-point data can be exploited by ALP, for example vector embeddings typically span the full floating-point range and do not encode well with ALP.
 Such use cases can continue to use existing Parquet features such as `PLAIN` or [`BYTE_STREAM_SPLIT`](https://parquet.apache.org/docs/file-format/data-pages/encodings/#BYTESTREAMSPLIT) encoding followed by `ZSTD` or `SNAPPY` general purpose compression.
 ***** End Commented Region *******
 -->

-### Random access

-ALP makes random access work by encoding values into one or more vectors (between 8 and 32K, defaults to 1024, chosen by the writer), sized for SIMD and for fitting in L1 cache.
-Each vector stores the necessary metadata to decode any row inside.

-**Before**, reading a single value:

-Load the whole page → decompress and decode all of it → retrieve the value

-**After**, with ALP:

-Load just the page metadata and get the vector offset → read the vector's metadata → decode the value

-This introduces a finer read granularity than the Parquet page and significantly speeds up single-row decode and random access.

 ### ALP Encoding pipeline in Parquet